Kibbles/polyboot/README.md

 # polyboot
-Reboot or reset Polycom phones remotely using curl commands that send a request to the device's web UI.
+Reboot or reset Polycom phones remotely using curl commands (OS X / Linux).
 Tested on VVX300 and SoundPoint 331 phones.

+Use one IP per line when supplying a list file.

 ## Usage:
 ```